 The Association is committed to compliance with global privacy regulation and to working with regulators and policymakers to shape a regulatory environment that promotes privacy and blockchain technology.
 Individuals or organizations will operate on the Libra Blockchain through user accounts, which are dissociated from their real-world identity.
 Authentication occurs through public keys used on the network, which does not give any information regarding the user’s personal data.
 Only data relevant to each transaction, such as the public address of the sender and receiver, the timestamp, and the transaction amount, are recorded and publicly visible.
 The only end-user data that the Association would be able to access on the blockchain is the same data that would be visible to anyone (i.e., public wallet addresses, the time stamp of the transaction, the amount of Libra Coins transferred, and certain compliance certifications).
 The Association anticipates that it will collect information from Association Members and other persons with whom it has a contractual relationship with, for the purposes of complying with applicable AML, CFT, and sanctions laws.

 Libra and Law Enforcement

-As with any currency or financial infrastructure, bad actors will try to exploit the Libra network.
-While the network is open and accessible to everyone with internet access, the network's main endpoints, in the form of exchanges and wallets, will need to follow applicable laws and regulations and collaborate with law enforcement.
-In addition, transactions on the Libra Blockchain will be in clear text, like many other blockchains, so it is possible for third parties to do analysis to detect and penalize fraud.
+As with any currency or financial infrastructure, bad actors will try to exploit the network.
+While the network is open and accessible to everyone with internet access, the network’s main endpoints, in the form of exchanges and wallets, will need to follow applicable laws and regulations and collaborate with law enforcement.
+In addition, transactions on the blockchain will be in clear text, like many other blockchains, so it is possible for third parties to do analysis to detect and penalize fraud.